 The Internal Revenue Service (IRS), Department of Labor (DOL), and Pension Benefit Guaranty Corporation (PDGC) collectively developed the Form 5500-series returns for employee retirement plans to satisfy annual reporting requirements under ERISA and the Internal revenue Code.
-The Form 5500 is filed with the DOL and contains information about a 401(k) plan's financial condition, investments, and operation.
+The Form 5500 is filed with the DOL and contains information about a 401(k) plan's financial condition, plan qualifications, and operation.
 The purpose of the form is to provide the IRS and DOL with information about the plan's operation and compliance with government regulations.

-In general, all employers who adopt and sponsor a retirement plan governed by ERISA such as profit-sharing and 401(k) plans, must file a Form 5500 for every year the plan holds assets.
+In general, all employers who adopt and sponsor a retirement plan governed by ERISA such as profit-sharing and 401(k) plans, must file a Form 5500 annually with the DOL.
 Which version of Form 5500 you complete will depend on the size of your business and the structure of your retirement plan.
 Certain employer plans are exempt from the annual reporting requirements or are eligible for limited reporting options.

 There are three general types of Form5500 filers>

 - Form 5500-SF: Small plans (those with fewer than 100 participants as of the beginning of the plan year

 - Form 5500: Large plans (those with 100 or more participants as of the beginning of the plan year)

 - Form 5500-EZ: “One-participant” plan (owners/partners and their spouses)

 Form 5500 Reporting Employee Deferrals and Loan Repayments